-Conditionally If after abatement, the projected reclassification at best would meet the standards for Depuration and/or Relay Harvesting allowed except during specified conditions (rainfall, sewage treatment plant (STP) bypass or standards for Depuration and/or Relay Harvesting, then the next highest value related points will be assigned.
+Conditionally If after abatement, the projected reclassification at best would meet the standards for Depuration and/or Relay Harvesting allowed except during specified conditions (rainfall, sewage treatment plant (STP) bypass or seasonal), then the lowest number of value related points will be given.

-Restricted If after abatement, the projected area reclassification would meet the standards for open harvesting, harvesting allowed except during specified
+Restricted If after abatement, the projected area reclassification would meet the standards for Depuration and/or Relay Harvesting, then the next highest value related points will be assigned.

-Approved If after abatement, the projected area reclassification would meet the
+Approved If after abatement, the projected area reclassification would meet the standards for open harvesting, harvesting allowed except during specified